unil-lettres/idig/README.md

 ### Installation & configuration

 To start iDig server with Docker, you need to use the `docker-compose up` command from the project root directory (add `-d` if you want to run in the background and silence the logs).
-This command will automatically build the docker image, and start the iDig server, the root directory will be mapped to the `server-data` folder.
+This command will automatically download or build the latest docker image, and start the iDig server, the root directory will be mapped to the `server-data` folder.

 Once the server is running, you can access it at `http://localhost:9000`.